nemild/smart-contract-best-practices/smart-contracts.md

 - Notification process if bug is discovered
 - Wind down process if something goes wrong (e.g., funders will get percentage of your balance before attack, from remaining funds)
-- Hacker bounty* provided for discovered bugs, responsible disclosure policy, where to report, etc
+- If hacker bounty*provided for discovered bugs, responsible disclosure policy, where to report, etc
-- What recourse there will be in case of failure
+- Recourse in case of failure (e.g., insurance, penalty fund, no recourse)

 **Contact Information**